unow0517/42_CPP_01/README.md

 }
 ```

 the `operator new` is a direct call to the memory allocation function that is responsible for allocating memory. **It does not initialize the objects; it simply allocates the raw memory**.
+It is often used when you want to separate memory allocation from object construction, which can be useful for optimizing memory management in certain situations.

 `Zombie *objects = static_cast<Zombie*>(memory);` : You are telling the compiler to treat this block of memory as if it is an array of MyObject.
 This means that objects now points to the start of this memory block, and the memory is treated as a contiguous array of MyObject.